WhatsApp Marketing Automation: A Strategy for EU Enterprises

 - Orchestrator selects the right approved template, checks consent and suppression, and hands off to the WhatsApp instance.

-- Dedicated WhatsApp instance sends via the Business Platform on your BSP number, with EU-hosted delivery logs.
+- Dedicated WhatsApp instance sends via the Business Platform on your BSP number, with regional delivery logs.

 - Reply routing — inbound replies open a 24-hour session and land in the shared inbox for a human agent or a bot, turning the campaign into a conversation.